250MW of Solar Power - My Time at Clir Renewables

 The Renewable Analytics Co-op

-“…I Got In.”
+Flynn: “…I Got In.”

-I arrived at the Vancouver office(which was still closed due to pandemic restrictions), and picked up my laptop.
-For the first two weeks, I received the briefing on the company operations from the friendly managers of the renewable analysts’ department.
+I arrived at the Vancouver office and picked up my laptop.
+For the first two weeks, I went through the formalities for new hires and was briefed on the company operations from the managers of the renewable energy analytics department.

 Days quickly settled into a routine.
 The first few hours of every week would be spent manually updating a KPI dashboard for several high-priority clients, and the first few days of every month would be spent assembling and checking over analytics reports to be delivered to clients.
 This part was exceptionally frustrating - there was no artistry, no elegance or efficiency, in preventing MS Excel macros and document bindings from collapsing on themselves.

-“Together we’re going to change the world, man”
+Flynn: “Together we’re going to change the world, man”

 However, the rest of the work made up for the tedium of assembling client deliverables.
 As an analyst, I was also given a free reign in designing and building tools to help other analysts, now and into the future.
 I started from a collection of ad-hoc Python scripts used to automate the most obnoxious tasks.
 As the number of scripts grew, generalizations emerged across these scripts, and I consolidated them into their own modules.
 The end result was a kind of modular pipeline, where data is downloaded from an S3 bucket, filtered and processed in several discrete steps, outputting KPIs at the end.
 This buildup of technical capability culminated in a tech demo in front of the entire company, where I presented my work to wide approval.